 The third largest metropolitan area in Canada, Vancouver has notably different weather conditions from much of the rest of the country, including Calgary, Toronto, and Montreal, three of the country's other popular destinations.

-August Weather in Vancouver
+Vancouver Weather in August

-Visiting Vancouver in August is a wonderful experience as the city with all its natural beauty quite reliably has long warm, sunny days and less rain than any other month other than July).
+Visiting Vancouver in August is a wonderful experience—the city with so much natural beauty quite reliably has long warm, sunny days and less rain than any month (other than July).

 What to Pack

 Since it's summer you can count on needing the usual summer gear like shorts, T-shirts, and sandals.
 However, temperatures can dip at night, so you should bring long-sleeved shirts, pants, closed-toed shoes, and rain gear.
 If you plan to visit the surrounding mountain areas, it is wise to pack a light jacket or sweater.